About the Books

 Dragons, wizards, trolls and kings – like, whatever dude.

 This is a parody of every fantasy story you’ve ever read.
-In a world where travelling to other worlds is a way of life, cynical teenager Ana Beachcombe doesn’t even blink when a magical medallion mysteriously appears on top of her homework.
+In a world where traveling to other worlds is a way of life, cynical teenager Ana Beachcombe doesn’t even blink when a magical medallion mysteriously appears on top of her homework.
 But when the cool kids get to go to worlds where adventures with talking lions and magical aliens await, Ana gets a cheap, nasty transport medallion which lands her in a cheap, nasty universe.
 That universe is Syndup – the Land of Bad Fantasy.